What Is The Cost To Install A Fireplace?

 You won’t see many wood stoves around town, but despite their aging design, wood stoves still function just as well as most traditional or modern fireplaces.
 They’re smaller and not installed inside a wall.
 In fact, all wood stoves must be at least 18” from any wall or ceiling.

 The majority of their installation cost will come from the actual fireplace itself.
 After a quick search, you’ll see that some wood stoves cost as little as $200 or as much as $2,500.
-However, there are a few other expanses you should be aware before you install a wood stove.
+However, there are a few other expenses you should be aware of before you install a wood stove.